gacarrillor/test/README.md

 **Usage**

-* Open QGIS, load a vector layer, and click on the plugins icon.
+* Open QGIS and you should see:
-* Start editing and edit any existing attribute value.
-* You should see a message box after that change.
+  * A new menu "My tools"
+  * A new toolbar "My tools"
+  * A missing Edit menu
+  * A missing File toolbar